Chart Color Schemes

 Lyons displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Lyons, as per the latest Census evaluation, 51.7% of dwellings were houses while 48.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, the Australian Capital Territory had 58.4% houses and 41.7% other dwellings.
-Lyons' home ownership rate was 27.5%, with mortgaged dwellings at 27.1% and rented ones at 45.4%.
-The median monthly mortgage repayment in Lyons was $2,383, exceeding the Australian Capital Territory average of $2,167.
-The median weekly rent in Lyons was $360, compared to the Australian Capital Territory's $440.
-Nationally, Lyons' mortgage repayments were higher at $2,383 than the Australian average of $1,863, while rents were lower at $360 compared to the national figure of $375.
+Dwelling structure in Lyons, as evaluated at the latest Census, comprised 51.7% houses and 48.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Australian Capital Territory had 58.4% houses and 41.7% other dwellings.
+Home ownership in Lyons was at 27.5%, with the remainder of dwellings either mortgaged (27.1%) or rented (45.4%).
+The median monthly mortgage repayment in Lyons was $2,383, above the Australian Capital Territory average of $2,167.
+The median weekly rent figure in Lyons was recorded at $360, compared to Australian Capital Territory's $440.
+Nationally, Lyons's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing